avabellaw/bright-times/readme.md

 These two models have a one-to-one relationship.
 A user profile model instance is created when a user is created.
 This is done using a signal on post_save.

 A user profile contains the first name, last name and Stripe customer ID of a user.
 This information is saved when it is inputted to create a ticket order.
-The first and last name can also be added beforehand.
+The first and last names can also be added beforehand.

 #### Venue and Address

 A venue is managed by the user who created it.
-Upon creatation, the user is added with the venue ID to a new venue manager instance.
+Upon creation, the user is added with the venue ID to a new venue manager instance.

 Venue contains an Address foreign key.
-I decided to seperate the address from Venue to better organise the data.
+I decided to separate the address from the Venue to better organise the data.
 I considered a one-to-one relationship, however, a one-to-many relationship would enable a different venue under the same address to use the existing address record.
 Therefore, it allows for the future introduction of this feature.
-While aknowedging that this is a rare case, this would avoid duplicate address records.
+While acknowledging that this is a rare case, this would avoid duplicate address records.

 #### Venue Manager